Ho Ka Wa

 Growing up, I was always curious about what health was and what makes us healthy.
 Health and wellness are relevant to everyone and I wanted to understand the science and evidence behind them.

 I was recommended to Surrey by a friend who loved it and was really impressed by the league table rankings of the food science courses.
-It wasn’t long before I decided on the BSc (Hons) Food Science and Nutrition course and made my application.
+It wasn’t long before I decided on the Food Science and Nutrition BSc and made my application.

 The course was well structured, and I knew exactly what to expect in each module.
 There was a clear schedule of lectures, laboratory practicals and tutorials, and I always received timely feedback for my assessments.
 I particularly enjoyed my final year, where I got to complete a research project.